-There has been an escap st attitude on the part of SNCC of looking at the problem as if race did not matter.
+There has been an escapist attitude on the part of SNCC of looking at the problem as if race did not matter.
 This negates the special history of Black people in this country, mainly the slavery period and the inhuman forms of segregation we have been forced to suffer.
 Another important point is that most Blacks and whites tend to view Blacks in the light of the myth that the power structure has created and perpetrated in this country.
 Black people are considered as "citizens" along the same lines as white people in this country, when in reality, Black people are a semi-colonialized people, victims of a domestic colonialism.
-Our introduction into this country occured during the same time as the partition of Africa and Asia by the European powers, so that the American institution of slavery was, too, a form of Western Colonialism.
-Therefore Black people in this country act in the same way as do other colonial peoples to their environment and experience, but the myths of America labels them citizens which is an unreal attitude.
+Our introduction into this country occurred during the same time as the partition of Africa and Asia by the European powers, so that the American institution of slavery was, toc, a form of Western Colonialism.
+Therefore Black people in this country react in the same way as do other coconial peoples to their environment and experience; but the myths of America label them citizens, which is an unreal attitude.

-Also, one of the main blocks in terms of Black selfrecognition and self-identification in this country has been interference from the dominant white society.
+Also, one of the main blocks in terms of Black self-recognition and selfidentification in this country has been interference from the dominant white society.
 From the 1900's to the present time Afro-American writers and thinkers have had to contend with the encroachment of white intellectuals upon their culture and upon their thoughts.
-Fot only did the white intellectuals encroach upon their thought and culture background of racism and paternalism so that Black culture was potrayed as something being base, second-rate or below the culture of the United States, which was considered "serious" or "real".
+Not only did the white intellectuals encroach upon their thought and culture but they brought to it their whole American background of racism and paternalism so that Black culture was potrayed as something being base, second-rate or below the culture of the United States, which was considered "serious" or "real".
 One graphic example of this is modern Afro-American music.
 This music which is rooted in the whole experience of our people in this country was not even named by Black people.
+Modern

-Modern Afro-American music is named "jazz", which is a term that is derived from white American society.
-It is white slang for sexual intercourse; so that our music which may be called the mainstram of our culture was looked upon as being base and second-rate or dirty and containing sensousness, sexuality and other exoticisms.
+Afro - American music is named "jazz", which is a term that is derived from white American society.
+It is white slang for sexual intercourse; so that our music which may be called the mainstream of our culture was looked upon as being base and second-rate or dirty and containing sensousness, sexuality and other eroticisms.
 This however says more about the white American psyche than it does about aspects of Afro-American culture.